John Barclay Armstrong

 John Barclay Armstrong (January 1, 1850 – May 1, 1913) was a Texas Ranger lieutenant and a United States Marshal.
 He is usually remembered for his role in the pursuit and capture of the famous gunfighter John Wesley Hardin.

 Early life

 Armstrong was born in McMinnville, Tennessee, son of Dr. John B. Armstrong and Maria Susannah Ready on January 1, 1850.
-Among notable relatives were his maternal grandfather Charles Ready, a U.S. Representative from Tennessee and his cousin Confederate States Army Brigadier General John Hunt Morgan.
-After living in Arkansas and Missouri for a short time, Armstrong moved to Austin, Texas in 1871.
+Among notable relatives were his maternal grandfather Charles Ready, a U.S. Representative from Tennessee, and his cousin Confederate States Army Brigadier General John Hunt Morgan.